 be so extremely aware of every gesture and action.

-vary for these two women?
+these two women?

-to pursue her work anyway.
+her work anyway.
 A mechanism, a mode of action, is duplicated from one generation to the next.

-The subject of duplication arises frequently in the numerous reflections which are a striking feature of the films visual
+The subject of duplication arises frequently in the numerous reflections which are a striking feature of the film’s visual

 language.